-When I started this blog, I was new, extremely unfamiliar with the wold of blogging and had limited experience with journalism.
+When I started this blog, I was new, extremely unfamiliar with the wold of blogging, and had limited experience with journalism.

 My knowledge of journalism was mostly gleaned from the TV shows and comic books I read as a child.
-I had assumed journalists when to school, signed onto some form of ethical standards, and then when about the business of reporting as objectively and responsible as possible.
+I had assumed journalists went to school, signed onto some form of ethical standards, and then when about the business of reporting as objectively and responsible as possible.
 Frankly, and naively I had this “Clark Kent” and “Louis Lane” image of reporters.

-As a young man working in personal finance, I was surprised to learn my perception of the journalism, was at best a romanticization fo a bygone era.
+As a young man working in personal finance, I was surprised to learn my perception of journalism, was at best, a romanticization fo a bygone era.
 Clients would consistently bring in newspaper clippings of personal finance articles, that were so biased, and so factually incorrect they boarded on the criminal.

 When I launched, several of my initial posts were explicitly written to address much of the dangerous and misleading information that is published.
 Exposing this information has connected me with several journalists and editors at major publications, most of whom do a great job of being objective.